rileypb/sb-rails/README.md

 # Scrumboard API

 This is the back end for Scrumboard.
 Good to see you!
+See [sb-angular](https://github.com/rileypb/sb-angular) for a description of this project.

 You'll also need to clone and run https://github.com/rileypb/sb-angular.

 ## Setting Up